 - Most earthlings don’t like worms, and even though some dogs might try to eat some kinds, they probably still don’t want them living in their hearts, especially since that would be a death sentence.
 That is why earthlings must give their dogs Heartgard or other heartworm protection every single month, to keep heartworms from taking hold of their dogs.
 If some earthling declares that heartworm is rare in your area, ask that earthling how much they will pay you in losses if your dog gets heartworm.
 (PS: Maybe heartworm is rare because smart earthlings keep their dogs on Heartworm prevention!)

-- For many earthlings, 12 is a sacred number, and here I present the most sacred of all topics to most earthlings: childlings.
+- For many earthlings, 12 is a sacred number, and here I present the most sacred of all topics to most earthlings: Childlings.
 I’ll keep it short, like they are.
 Your childlings also have brains like you and must be taught to behave responsibly and kindly if you, earthling, expect to be a proper dog guardian of a happy, long-living dog.
-Childlings cannot be expected to handle dogs as adultlings do, so they must be supervised with dogs at all times.
+Childlings cannot be expected to handle dogs the same ways adultlings do, so they must be supervised with dogs at all times.
 No chasing, poking, pulling, dragging, riding, hitting, or yelling, squirting, or throwing things at the dog, childlings!
 No taking dog toys or food away either.
 The adultling supervises the childling to ensure no antics occur with the dog, thus protecting both dog and childling.
 If a terrible mishap occurs between dog and childling, what happens next?
 Terrible things happen next, that’s what.
 But if something has happened between dog and childling, the starter question should be: Where was the adultling?
 Earthlings, your beloved dogs, whom you have wanted and loved, are still dogs, and will always be dogs.
 They communicate in Dog—via whines and jumps and stares and yips and growls and barks and snarls and nips and yes sometimes even bites.
 These are their only modes of communication.
-If you do not want them to use their natural modes of communication, you must keep them out of situations where they have something that they, quite naturally and usually innocently, understand no other alternative but to say.
+If you do not want them to use their natural modes of communication, you must keep them out of situations where they have something that they, quite naturally and almost always innocently, understand no other alternative but to say.
 Do not blame the dog, earthling, if a mishap occurs.
-Do not say “The childling is dog-savvy”—which is unlikely, scientifically speaking, from a brain chemistry perspective.
-Do not say “The dog is aggressive,” which is an earthling construct lacking crucial context.
+Moreover, do not say “The childling is dog-savvy”—which is unlikely, scientifically speaking, from a brain chemistry perspective.
+Nor must you say “The dog is aggressive,” which is an earthling construct lacking crucial context.
 You are your dog’s only advocate; you are all the dog has; you must be willing and able to remain so.** Or you must not get a dog at all.
 You could maybe get a hamster?

 *Even though they also live on earth, dogs do not fall into the earthling category.
 This is because, as all dog guardian earthlings know, dogs are born as angels.